James Oliver Van de Velde: Childhood

 John Andrew James Oliver Benedict Rottheir Van de Velde was born on April 3, 1795, to a wealthy Catholic family in Lebbeke in the Austrian Netherlands (a Flemish town in present-day Belgium).
 He was tutored at an early age by a French priest living in the Van de Velde household, a refugee from the French Revolution.
 In 1810, at age 10, Van de Velde was sent to a boarding school in Ghent.
 He excelled academically and by age 18 was teaching French and Flemish to the younger students.

 During the early 1800s, the Austrian Netherlands had fallen under the rule of the Napoleonic regime in France.
 However, by 1815 Napoleon had been defeated; Catholic Belgium was joined with Protestant Holland in the independent United Kingdom of the Netherlands.
-This put the Catholic subjects under the rule of William of Orange, who was antagonistic toward them.
+This put the Catholic subjects under the rule of William I of the Netherlands, who was antagonistic toward them.
 As a result, Van de Velde had been planning to emigrate to England or Italy to continue his studies.
 He started learning English and Italian.

-However, the head of the Major Seminary of Mechelen at Mechelen in the kingdom persuaded Van de Velde to stay in Belgium and teach Latin, French, and Flemish at the seminary while studying religion.
+However, the head of the Major Seminary of Mechelen at Mechelen in the kingdom persuaded Van de Velde to stay in the Netherlands and teach Latin, French, and Flemish at the seminary while studying religion.
 Van Velde was eventually able to also preach and write in English, German, Italian, and Spanish.